webteckie/keystonejs-stub/README.md

             'keystone': stubKeystone
         });

-For more usage examples please checkout the samples in the __tests__ folder.
-You may need to "npm install" in the keystonejs-stub directory to install dev dependencies.
-You can execute the sample tests by running "npm test".
+For more usage examples please checkout the samples in the "__tests__" folder.
+You may need to run "npm install" in the keystonejs-stub directory to install dev dependencies.
+You can execute the sample tests by running "npm test" under the keystonejs-stub directory.

 ## Notes